Oldsmobile 442: 1970

 The revised body style and increased performance resulted in the 4-4-2 being awarded pace car duties at the Indianapolis 500 race in 1970.
 A high-performance W-30 package was offered, which added a fiberglass hood (option W25) with functional air scoops and low-restriction air cleaner, aluminum intake manifold, special camshaft, cylinder heads, distributor, and carburetor.
 Two W-30 equipped 4-4-2 Vista Cruisers were produced by special order.
-Rear shoulder seat belts were optional at $23.

-Motor Trend tested a 4-4-2 W-30 with the four-speed manual transmission and 3.91:1 rear gears, clocking a quarter mile time of 14.2 seconds at 102 mi/h.
+Rear shoulder seat belts were optional at $23.Motor Trend tested a 4-4-2 W-30 with the four-speed manual transmission and 3.91:1 rear gears, clocking a quarter mile time of 14.2 seconds at 102 mi/h.
 However, the magazine noted that Oldsmobile engineers had earlier posted a best of 13.7 seconds on the same test car with a fresh tune.

 New options for the 1970 4-4-2 included GM's variable-ratio power steering (option N47), a console-mounted Hurst Dual/Gate shifter for use with the Turbo Hydra-matic transmission, and aluminum differential housing and cover (option W27).
 All Oldsmobile V8s received new Positive Valve Rotators for the 1970s to increase engine valve life.

 1971

 Despite an industry-wide softening of muscle car sales, the 4-4-2 returned in 1971 with only minor modifications from the previous year.
 Engine output was down for 1971 due to a lower compression ratio (8.5:1), which affected all of GM's engines as the result of a corporate policy requiring engines to run on lower-octane regular leaded, low lead, or unleaded gasoline, in preparation for the introduction of the catalytic converter on 1975-model cars.
 The base 455 was rated at 340 hp, with the W-30 achieving a rating of 350 hp.
 The W-27 option was downgraded to an aluminum cover for the cast iron differential housing.

-The 1971 4-4-2 was available in a hardtop coupe and convertible body type.
+The 1971 4-4-2 was available as a hardtop coupe or convertible.
 The sport coupe disappeared for the first time since 1964, only to return in 1972.
 1971 Model Year Appearance changes included a black grille with silver surround, silver headlight bezels, round parking lights in front bumper, and horizontal tail lights.

 Quarter mile performance as reported by Road Test magazine was 15.2 seconds at 99 mi/h, and 0–60 mph in 8.9 seconds, using the TH400 automatic transmission.